ppy/osu-wiki/news/2017/2017-12-20-beatmap-spotlights-november-2017.md

 [![](/wiki/shared/news/2017-12-18-beatmap-spotlights-november-2017/a-bella.jpg)](https://osu.ppy.sh/beatmapsets/541101)

-::ZiRoX::{ user=200768 }'s mapset of M2U's "A Bella!" featuring guest difficulties from ::JBHyperion::{ user=4879508 } and [Deif](https://osu.ppy.sh/users/318565) is a real treat in this month's Spotlights.
+::ZiRoX::{ user=200768 }'s mapset of M2U's "A Bella!" featuring guest difficulties from ::JBHyperion::{ user=4879508 } and ::Deif::{ user=318565 } is a real treat in this month's Spotlights.
 ZiRoX's clean mapping style is as pleasant as ever to play across all his difficulties, wonderfully balancing the unique sounds of the song with appropriate level of difficulty.

 Deif's Overdose however turns things up a bit.
 No doubt familiar to viewers of the osu!catch World Cup 2017 and notoriously tricky to play with Hidden, Deif takes every opportunity provided by the song - combining big hyperdashes with fast sliders to make maintaining a high accuracy a difficult task.